 If your local newspaper doesn’t have the coupon you’re looking for, consider trading coupons on KCL’s Facebook page or purchasing clipped coupons online.

-There are a couple methods of organizing newspaper coupons, the simplest of which is keeping whole inserts in a portable file box.
+You can organize your coupons in a few ways — the simplest of which is keeping whole inserts in a portable file box.

 Couple of good things to know: newspaper coupons often vary by region.